DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/grouping.md

 ## Overview

 The grouping feature allows you to display data grouped by one or several column values.
-We also provide a number of plugins that allow end-users to group grid data using the Grid's UI (group panel or column headers).
+We also provide plugins that allow end-users to group grid data using the Grid's UI (group panel or column headers).

 ## Plugin List